AnbalaganD/Foodie/Readme.md

 ## Overview

-From iOS 10.0 apple provide UserNotifications frame to handling local and remote notification.
+From iOS 10.0 apple provide UserNotifications framework to handling local and remote notification.

 ## Feature